YEI UCAS free application guide for 2027 entry.

 She goes on to describe how reading about Elysian’s E9X electric aircraft led her to explore electric flight, specifically the problem of dendrite formation in lithium-ion batteries.

-She engages with existing research, identifies a real engineering constraint, and explains how feedback control systems, such as PID controllers, could be used to regulate temperature during charging to reduce dendrite formation.
+She engages with existing research, identifies a real engineering constraint, and explains how feedback control systems, such as PID controllers, could be used to regulate temperature during charging in order to reduce dendrite formation.

-The key point is that she goes on, and on, and on, about highly specific, technical material, while constantly reflecting on why it matters and what it taught her.
+The key point is that she develops highly specific, technical material while constantly reflecting on why it matters and what it taught her.

-Her A-level Physics is mentioned once, at the very start, and then disappears.
+Her A-level Physics is mentioned once, right at the beginning, and then disappears.
 It serves only as the trigger for a chain of independent investigation, technical depth, and reflection that no other applicant could replicate.

 Now compare that to the following weaker example, taken from an unnamed applicant: